TurBoss/blt/doc/parseargs.rst

 using the leftover words after options have been processed.

 By default all arguments are optional.
-Setting the argument's **-required** flag, specifies that the argument is required.
+Setting the argument's **-required** flag specifies that the argument is required.
 It is an error if the command line does not contain that argument.
 You can also make options (arguments that start with prefix characters) required.

 Any words that do not match an option or a positional argument are returned in a TCL list.
 So you can have the parser handle a first pass of parsing